kymatio/kymatio/doc/source/installation.rst

 Installation
 ************

 There are two ways to install kymatio: via the `pip` package management system, or directly from source.
+As of Kymatio 0.2, the PyTorch frontend is the default frontend.
+In Kymatio 0.3, this will be changed to NumPy instead.

 Recommended